India's manufacturing sector to sustain growth momentum for next 6-9 months: Survey

 High raw material prices, increased cost of finance, cumbersome regulations and clearances, shortage of working capital, high logistics cost due to rising fuel prices and blocked shipping lanes, low domestic and global demand, excess capacities due to high volume of cheap imports into India, unstable market, and other supply chain disruptions are some major constraints affecting expansion plans of the respondents.

-Ficci's latest quarterly survey on manufacturing reveals that after experiencing revival of Indian economy in FY22, momentum of growth continued in subsequent quarters -- first and second quarters of FY23-- with over 61 per cent respondents reported higher production levels in Q2 (July-Sept 2022-23), the industry chamber stated.
+FICCI’s latest quarterly survey on manufacturing reveals that after experiencing revival of Indian economy in FY22, momentum of growth continued in subsequent quarters -- first and second quarters of FY23-- with over 61% respondents reported higher production levels in Q2 (July-Sept 2022-23), the industry chamber stated.

 This is significantly more than the percentage of respondents experiencing higher growth in the second quarter of last few years, including pre-Covid years, it added.